masahisa/algorithms/README.md

 `bin`: the output directory of executables
 `build`: the building directory
+`doc`: the document directory
+`doc/doxygen`: the output directory of doxygen
 `include`: header files of the project
 `lib`: the output directory of shared libraries and archives
 `src`: source files of the project